 Diversity, equity and inclusion ("DEI") are cornerstones of Vroom's values, emphasized most strongly in the s.p.e.e.d. values of Employees and Engagement.
 We are committed to building a Board, management team and workforce that mirror the diversity of our customers and our communities.
-On the road to achieving that goal, currently over one-third of our non-employee directors and 40% of our C-suite executives are female, and 25% of our non-employee directors are underrepresented minorities.
+On the road to achieving that goal, currently over one-third of our independent directors and 40% of our C-suite executives self-identify as Women, and 25% of our independent directors self-identify as underrepresented people.